imntjempty/multitracker/README.md

 # Upper Bound Multitracker

 This is a framework for tracking animals and their corresponding limbs.
 It assumes, that the number of objects visible in the video is fixed and known.
 It uses Faster-RCNN or SSD for object detection and Stacked Hourglasses for keypoint detection.
-A FixedAssigner Tracker keeps track of their positions.
+A UpperBound Tracker keeps track of their positions.
 These mice were tracked with Fixed Multitracker https://www.youtube.com/watch?v=mQenxsiJWBQ

 ## Installation